 • bright red blood in your stool

 A fistula is an abnormal connection (or tunnel) between your bowel and another organ or between your bowel and your skin.
-Roughly 1 in 3 people with Crohn’s will develop a fistula at some point.
+Roughly 1 in 3 people with Crohn’s will experience a fistula.

 Fistulas can occur in people with Crohn’s due to inflammation spreading through the bowel wall.
-This inflammation causes the formation of small leaks and abscesses (ulcers).
-As the abscess grows, it can create a hole.
-This hole then becomes a channel linking the bowel to another organ or skin.
+This inflammation causes the formation of ulcers or abscesses (pockets of infection), which can erode into surrounding tissue, forming a channel from your bowel to another organ or your skin.

-Anal fistulas are the most common type, but bowel to bladder, bowel to vagina, bowel to skin, and bowel to bowel fistulas are also possible.
-Fistula symptoms depend on which type you have.
+Anal fistulas are the most common type, but bowel-to-bladder, bowel-to-vagina, bowel-to-skin, and bowel-to-bowel fistulas are also possible.
+Fistula symptoms can vary greatly and depend on which type you have.

 Treatment also varies according to the type of fistula, but common options include antibiotics, immunosuppressant drugs, and surgery.

-Peripheral arthritis affects the larger joints like the knees, elbows, wrists, and ankles.
-The level of joint inflammation typically mirrors the amount of inflammation in the colon.
-If left untreated, the pain can last up to several weeks.
+Peripheral arthritis affects larger joints such as your knees, elbows, wrists, and ankles.
+The level of joint inflammation typically mirrors the amount of inflammation in your colon.
+If peripheral arthritis is left untreated, the pain can last several weeks.

-Doctors will typically treat Crohn’s-related arthritis by managing inflammation within the colon.
-Anti-inflammatory drugs and corticosteroids may also be used in more severe cases.
+Doctors will typically treat Crohn’s-related arthritis by managing inflammation within your colon.
+They may also prescribe anti-inflammatory drugs and corticosteroids in more severe cases.

-If you’re living with Crohn’s disease or think you might be, talk with your doctor.
+If you have Crohn’s disease or think you might, consider talking with a doctor.
 There are many ways to ease both Crohn’s and the additional symptoms that come with it.
 Relief can be just around the corner.